mikey-t/swig/docs/SwigTypescriptQuickStart.md

 - Create a new directory and navigate to it
 - `npm init -y`
 - (optional) `volta pin node@20`
-- Update package.json so it has `"type": "module"`
+- Update package.json so it has `"type": "module"` (can be accomplished with a CLI by running `npm pkg set type="module"`)
 - Create a tsconfig.json with something like this (the important settings are `target`, `module` and `moduleResolution`):
   ```json
   {